CollyLee/horiseon-accessibility-refactor/README.md

 ## Usage

+The complete refactored webpage can be found [here](https://collylee.github.io/horiseon-accessibility-refactor/)

 The webpage includes three links in the nav section of the header.
 These links travel down to the coresponding sections below the large top image.

 ![screenshot of finished webpage](./assets/images/final-project-screenshot.jpg)